Doctorate, MSc, Postgraduate Diploma

 The University of Stirling welcomes students from around the world.
 Find out what studying here could be like for you .

 The Faculty's professional educational doctorate is tailored to the needs of busy professionals, combining an excellent grounding in research methods and educational theory with the opportunity to utilise educational research to understand and improve professional policy and practice.

 Professor Mark Priestley

-Previous students of the EdD have included: school teachers and Further Education staff, senior leaders in Education and Further Education, TESOL professionals, and professional educators in areas such as medicine, pharmacy, nursing, accountancy, surveying and life sciences.
-These students have drawn extensively on their newly developed research capacity and original studies to impact on their personal, organizational, and wider professional spheres of practice and policy.
+Previous students of the EdD have included school teachers and Further Education staff, senior leaders in Education and Further Education, TESOL professionals, and professional educators in areas such as medicine, pharmacy, nursing, accountancy, surveying and life sciences.
+These students have drawn extensively on their newly developed research capacity and original studies to impact on their personal, organisational, and wider professional spheres of practice and policy.